Mohan8877/Webot/scripts/flask_backend/README.md

-# Website-to-Chatbot Converter - Flask Backend
+# Webot - Flask Backend

 A Flask-based backend that powers the Website-to-Chatbot Converter using RAG (Retrieval-Augmented Generation) with Google Gemini AI.